arisciwek/Indonesia-Regions-Manager/docs/indonesia-region-plugin-structure.md

   - Includes modal, form, and table styling

 ## File Organization Summary
-The plugin follows a modular MVC-like structure:
+The plugin follows a modular structure:
 - Core files handle plugin lifecycle and infrastructure
 - Controllers manage admin interfaces and AJAX requests
 - Models handle database operations and business logic
 - Views contain template files for the admin interface
-- Assets contain JavaScript and CSS files for the admin area
+- Assets contain highly modular JavaScript organization and CSS files for the admin area

+JavaScript specifically follows a feature-based organization with:
+- Shared modules for common functionality
+- Reusable UI components
+- Feature-specific implementations
+- Clear separation of concerns
+- Easy maintainability and scalability

-Each file has a specific responsibility and works together to provide a complete province management system for Indonesian regions.
+Each file has a specific responsibility and works together to provide a complete management system for Indonesian regions.